 I like to use the analogy of a good friend.
 If you have a good friend, you’re going to like some parts of her and you like to hang out with her.
 But she’s going to have some annoying traits that you struggle a little bit with.
 It’s okay to not love every single part of her, and it’s okay, at this point, not to like her at all.
 That’s okay.

 We really have to have compassion with ourselves because the world is telling us on a consistent basis, multiple times during the day through multiple different avenues, that we’re inadequate.
 The way we look, how much weight we have, the color of our skin, the way our hair is.
 It’s all inadequate.
 Let’s just be kind to ourselves and realize that it’s really hard to love your body in this world and we may never get there and that’s totally fine.

 You should feel comfortable, no matter what it takes

 Permission number two is permission to have whatever you need in the sexual experience to feel comfortable.
 Anything you need at all.
-You need the lights down low?
-You got it.
-You need to wear clothes?
+Do you need the lights down low?
+Go for it.
+Need to wear clothes?
 It’s all yours.
-I mean, the robe, or a tee shirt, or a tank top, or something soft and cottony and delicious.
+I mean, the robe, or a tee-shirt, or a tank top, or something soft and cottony and delicious.
 It’s yours.
-You want to put a blanket on you and walk around with a sheet?
+Do you want to put a blanket on you and walk around with a sheet?
 You got it.
 Whatever you need to feel comfortable.
 You don’t have to push yourself to be fine with being all out there.
 Your husband will be okay without seeing you naked or seeing you in lingerie or seeing you displayed.
 Whatever you need to feel comfortable, you got it.